Tafara-N/alx-react/0x03-React_component/README.md

 - Directory: `0x03-React_component`
 - File: task_1/dashboard/src/App/App.js, task_1/dashboard/src/App/App.test.js

-2. Handling Events
+### 2. Handling Events

-mandatory
-Create a new handing event
+**Create a new handing event**

-In the Notifications component:
+In the `Notifications` component:

-Convert the function into a React Class
+- Convert the function into a React Class
-Make sure that the tests are still passing
+- Make sure that the tests are still passing
-Create a new markAsRead function within the Notifications class.
-It accepts one argument: id(number) When the function is called, it logs to the console the message “Notification $id has been marked as read Pass the function markAsRead to the NotificationItem component as a property In the NotificationItem Class:
+- Create a new `markAsRead` function within the Notifications class.
+It accepts one argument: id(number)
+- When the function is called, it logs to the console the message “Notification $id has been marked as read
+- Pass the function `markAsRead` to the `NotificationItem` component as a property

+In the `NotificationItem` Class:

-Modify the li element to call the new function markAsRead on click.
-It should send the id of the notification Define the new property type and the default property for the new properties
+- Modify the `li` element to call the new function `markAsRead` on click.
+It should send the id of the notification
+- Define the new property type and the default property for the new properties

 **Add the tests**